RTAkland/krepo/README.md

 # krepo

-`krepo` is a maven repository server, built with Kotlin Native, it supports `linux amd64` and `windows amd64`, 15MB ~ 20MB is used after running for 12h.
+`krepo` is a maven repository server, built with Kotlin Native, it supports `linux amd64` and `windows amd64`, 15MB ~ 20MB was used after running for 12h.

 # Features